dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

   auditing[^4], and build a process in your organization for evaluating and updating new third-party dependencies, and tracking their security advisories.
-* Avoid dependencies written in languages that could introduce a memory safety bug, enabling them to stop all around your application's address space.
+* Avoid dependencies written in languages that could introduce a memory safety bug, enabling them to stomp all around your application's address space.
 No need to let a bull into the china cabinet.

 For the discourse, consider:
-* Is your suggestion for open source actually suggestion mass societal change in a way that benefits me, personally?
+* Is your suggestion for open source actually suggesting mass societal change in a way that benefits me, personally?
 If so, consider focusing on the societal change bits, rather than the open source bits.
 * How, specifically, would any proposal have stopped Jia Tan?
 Who is getting